Sharp Gaussian upper bounds for Schr\"odinger semigroups on the half-line: Introduction

 In Section~\ref{ch-kernel-bounds-phragmen} we consider the special case in which $\Omega$ is the positive half-space, i.e.,

-In Subsection~\ref{ch-ultra-stoch-heat-semi} we prove $L_1$-contractivity and ultracontractivity of the heat semigroup~$T$ with suitable weights.
-This will be needed later in this section, where we show a second kernel estimate for the Schrödinger semigroup~$T_V$,
+In Subsection~\ref{ch-ultra-stoch-heat-semi} we prove exponentially weighted $L_1$- and ultracontractivity estimates for the heat semigroup~$T$ with suitable weights.
+They will be needed later in that section, where we show a second kernel estimate for the Schrödinger semigroup~$T_V$,

-for all $t>0$ and a.e.\ $x,y \in \Omega_0$, using a method introduced by T.~Coulhon and A.~Sikora in \cite{CoSi07}.
-This kernel estimate will be proved under condition~\eqref{form-small0} and the assumption that $T_V$ satisfies a suitable weighted $L_1$-estimate; see Theorem~\ref{kernel-bound-double}.
+for all $t>0$ and a.e.\ $x,y \in \Omega_0$, again using the technique of weighted ultracontractivity estimates and Davies trick.
+This kernel estimate will be proved under condition~\eqref{form-small0} and the assumption that $T_V$ satisfies suitable weighted $L_1$-estimates; see Theorem~\ref{ultra-Schr-semi-double}.

 Taking the minimum of \eqref{kernel-estimate-exponential} and~\eqref{kernel-estimate-double} yields the kernel estimate